The Settings > Project Settings screen allows you to configure settings for a specific commercetools project.

 The Store Settings allow you to limit the data available in your store.
 They can be used to automatically filter your product data before sending it to the storefront application.

-Note: We plan to progressively extend the configuration options, e.g. allowing to specify distribution channels for a store.
+Note: We plan to progressively extend the configuration options, for example, allowing to specify distribution channels for a store.

 Note: Only project languages can be added to a store.
 If the desired language is not available in the store settings you have to add it to your project first.